 Originally, a copper Buddha statue stood in each of the five pavilions at the peaks.
 Each statue represented one of the five tastes: sour, bitter, sweet, umami and salty.
 The five buddha statues were known as the "Five Flavored Immortals".
-Unfortunately, four of the statues were looted and one was badly damaged when the Eight Nation Alliance occupied Beijing in 1900.
+Unfortunately, four of the statues were looted and one was badly damaged when the Eight-Nation Alliance occupied Beijing in 1900 at the start of the 20th century.
 The replacement statues that you will see in the pavilions now were made in 1999.

 You will also find palatial halls on Jingshan Hill that were originally used for ancestor worship.
 During the Qing dynasty, the emperor visited Shouhuang Hall (Hall of Imperial Longevity) each season to pay respects to the portraits of his ancestors there.
-You won't find portraits of the former emperors at Shouhuang Hall anymore today since the hall was turned into Beijing Children's Palace in the 1950's.
-The other palace halls in Jingshan Park - the Guande Hall (Hall for Observing Morals) and the Yongsi Hall (Missing Hall) - were originally used during the Qing dynasty to let the dead bodies of deceased emperors and empresses lie in state there.view of the Forbidden City from the top of Jingshan Hill
+These days, you won't find portraits of the former emperors at Shouhuang Hall anymore though, since the hall was turned into the Beijing Children's Palace in the 1950s.
+The other palatial halls in Jingshan Park - the Guande Hall (Hall for Observing Morals) and the Yongsi Hall (Missing Hall) - were originally used during the Qing dynasty to let the dead bodies of recently deceased emperors and empresses lie in state there.view of the Forbidden City from the top of Jingshan Hill